Solaipandiyan123/quiz-app/README.md

 Welcome to Interactive Quiz Application, a simple quiz game that tests your knowledge on various topics.
 The game provides multiple-choice questions with four possible answers.
 At the end of the game, players can save their scores and view a list of high scores.
 Company: CODETECH IT SOLUTIONS

-Name : SHYAM KUMAR V
+Name : Solai pandiyan.H

-Id: CT08EOR
+Id: CT08VGL

 Domain: FRONTEND WEB DEVELOPMENT

-Batch Duration: Dec 17th 2024 to Jan 17th, 2025
+Batch Duration: FEB 20 TO MAR 20

 Mentor Name: NEELA SANTHOSH
 Features